pantheon-systems/documentation/source/content/guides/multisite/05-workflows.md

 This section provides information on important Multisite fundamentals.

 ## Create Test and Live Environments from Dev
-After you've configured a WordPress Site Network in the Dev environment, you'll quickly want to promote it to Test and then Live.
+After you've configured a WordPress Multisite in the Dev environment, you'll quickly want to promote it to Test and then Live.
 Before you use these environments, you'll need to initialize them.

 1. Navigate to your Site Dashboard and click the **<span class="glyphicons glyphicons-equalizer" aria-hidden="true"></span> Test** tab.
 2. Click **Create Test Environment**.